garysoed/protoboard2/README.md

 ```
 <pb-face
-    state-id <-- Links to state information of the face -->
     height <-- Height to display this face. -->
     width <-- Width to display this face -->>
   <div slot="display">